What Is Online Privacy: Definition, Tips, Issues

 Here are some of the most widespread mistakes leading to online privacy and security issues.

 - Using the same password for different accounts.
 If you have your favorite password and use it for multiple platforms and services, your data has more chances of ending up in the wrong hands.
-Cybercriminals use a specific technique called credential stuffing to attack numerous user accounts with the same passwords.
-For instance, if your Facebook credentials were compromised due to a data breach, a hacker may try to use them to break into your banking app account.
+Cybercriminals employ a certain method known as credential stuffing to attack many accounts that have the same passwords.
+As an example, when your Facebook logins are stolen as a result of a data breach, a hacker can attempt to get into your banking application account with them.

 - Ignoring Terms and Conditions of web services.
 Let’s admit it, we hardly ever read those lengthy and boring notifications regarding online services’ Privacy Policies and Terms and Conditions.
 Simply clicking “I agree” is much easier.
 However, this is one of the worst online privacy mistakes.
 From those texts, you can learn how much of your data this service will collect, store, and use.